 She Rises Goddess Feminism, Activism, and Spirituality Volume 1 and Volume 2 available at Mago Books.

 What is the Mago Work?
-Check out 2017 Mago Work Calendar.
+Check it out 2017 Mago Work Calendar.

 - (2015 Mago Pilgrimage Report 1) Triad Shrines in Gangmun